Polygon-Advocates/zkThon-2023/challenge-1.md

 ## Challenges tasks

 - Login/Register to your twitter account.
-- Tweet about the zkThon by Polygon with the hashtag #zkThon.
+- Tweet about the zkThon by Polygon with the hashtag #zkThon and adding what you understood about zkEVM.
 - Copy the link to the tweet.

 ## Submission Guidelines